VonHaus 600W 2-in-1 Review

 Our Analysis and Test Results

-We conducted a comprehensive series of side-by-side tests to rank and judge these products and determine our award-winning best vacuum cleaners.
+We conducted a comprehensive series of side-by-side tests to rank and judge these products and determine our award-winning vacuum cleaners.
 These ranged from collecting Cheerios on flat carpet to seeing exactly how far under a typical sofa each product could reach.
 This compact VonHaus 2-in-1 can transform into a handheld model and is one of the least expensive models we evaluated.
 However, it was also one of the lowest performers in our best stick vacuum review when put through our rigorous tests.
 That said, it did have some small successes in a few areas.

 Performance Comparison